AvinashDarekar/AdvanceExcel/README.md

-# AdvanceExcel

 ## Excel Repository

-This repository is dedicated to Excel practice sheets, showcasing a variety of functions and features commonly used in financial and data analysis.
-The sheets encompass a range of Excel functions, including SUMIFS, COUNTIFS, PIVOT tables, VLOOKUP, HLOOKUP, SLICER, and Excel Dashboards.
+Welcome to the Excel Repository dedicated to data science and analysis!
+This repository houses a collection of practice sheets showcasing a variety of Excel functions, with a focus on tools useful for data science.
+Explore the power of Excel with functions such as SUMIFS, COUNTIFS, PIVOT tables, VLOOKUP, HLOOKUP, SLICER, EXCEL DASHBOARDS, and additional functions tailored for data science.

 ### Practice Sheets: